Occupational Therapy Assistant

 Graduation Rate | |

-The total number of graduates from the ENMU-R Occupational Therapy Assistant program during the three years of 2019-2021 was 60, with an overall graduation rate of 83.1%.
-Program results from the National Board for Certification in Occupational Therapy (NBCOT) can be found online at https://secure.nbcot.org/data/schoolstats.aspx
+The total number of graduates from the ENMU-R Occupational Therapy Assistant program during the three years of 2020-2022 was 69, with an overall graduation rate of 79.7%.Graduate performance results for all OTA Programs are published by the National Board for Certification in Occupational Therapy (NBCOT): School Performance Data.

 Certification allows the graduate to apply for licensure in states that have licensure laws.
 Licenses required by states are usually based on results of the NBCOT Certification Examination.